Dockerfile Templates for Node.js

 docker build -t [ProjectName] .

-Then, to run it:
+And then to run it:

 docker run -p outport:inport[3000] --name=container-name -d [ProjectName]

-• outport: External port
+- outport: External port

-• --name: Specify the container name
+- --name: Set container name

-• -d: Run the container in detached mode
+- -d: Run container in detached mode

 caution